yuzzznh/diffusion_phase_retrieval/DAPS/PROJECT.md

     - `commands_gpu/`: GPU (CUDA) 전용 명령어 (use_tpu=false)
     - 각 폴더에 `exp0_baseline.sh` ~ `exp5_final.sh` 포함
     - 모든 command에 `repulsion_scale`, `pruning_step`, `optimization_step`, `data.end_id` 반영

+안녕, 다음에 따라 “RLSD repulsion을 LatentDAPS(EDM σ + x₀-pred)로 score-level injection 방식으로 이식”하는 작업을 가장 안전하게 진행해주라.
+(pruning/optimization은 아직 제외, 이 문서에서 Exp1/3만 타겟)

+You have access to two local repos:
+	•	Repo DAPS (target): my modified LatentDAPS / DAPS codebase, I changed vanilla DAPS so please be aware that content's different from original DAPS repo.
+You can refer to this PROJECT.md for concrete implementation done and planned.
+Though the repo name is DAPS, I am interested in LatentDAPS setting only.
+	•	Repo RLSD (source): RLSD (Repulsive Latent Score Distillation) official repo (Please ignore repo named 'DAPS_modified' since it's outdated.)

+Goal: implement particle repulsion for Exp1/Exp3 (full-run 4 or 2 particles, no pruning, no optimization) by porting RLSD’s repulsion module into LatentDAPS.

+Context / What we know (important)

+Target repo (LatentDAPS) uses:
+	•	EDM sigma parameterization (σ), not DDPM alpha.
+Evidence:
+	•	uses annealing_scheduler.sigma_steps[step]
+	•	forward diffusion like x_t = x0 + σ * ε
+	•	has sigma_max and prior_sigma
+	•	Prediction target is x0-prediction (denoiser), NOT eps-pred.
+	•	In DiffusionPFODE.derivative():
+		return dst / st * xt - st * dsigma_t * sigma_t * self.model.score(xt/st, sigma=sigma_t)
+	•	model.score() is derived from denoiser D(x;σ) via EDM relation: score = (D(x;σ) - x) / σ^2

+We want repulsion injection method:

+Method to use: Add repulsion directly to score.
+Rationale:
+	•	Equivalent to modifying denoiser output by + γ σ^2 repulsion, but simpler:
+	•	If score = (D-x)/σ^2, then D' = D + γ σ^2 repulsion ⇒ score' = score + γ repulsion
+	•	Matches DAPS update form (prior gradient + data gradient).
+Repulsion is an extra regularizer/guidance term added to the “prior gradient direction”.
+	•	We will implement sampler-loop computed repulsion, store it in pfode, and add it in DiffusionPFODE.derivative():

+		# sampler loop
+		repulsion = compute_repulsion(zt)
+		pfode.set_repulsion(repulsion, scale=current_scale)

+		# DiffusionPFODE.derivative
+		score = self.model.score(...)
+		if self.repulsion is not None:
+			score = score + self.repulsion_scale * self.repulsion

+		do not wrap model, maintain sampler -> pfode passing structure for clarity in responsibility and on/off control and debuggability.

+Repulsion should be ON only for early/high-noise interval and decay to 0:
+	•	RLSD uses if sigma > sigma_break to enable repulsion.
+	•	We will implement interval on/off with alpha(σ) schedule (linear or cosine) such that alpha -> 0 as σ→0.
+	•	For now implement something simple: repulsion active for sigma > sigma_break, and within that, scale by alpha = repulsion_scale * schedule(sigma).

+RLSD repulsion reference implementation (source repo):

+RLSD repulsion core in rsd.py lines ~123-165 (already identified).
+It:
+	•	decodes latent to image
+	•	extracts DINO features
+	•	computes pairwise differences in feature space
+	•	uses RBF kernel with median heuristic bandwidth
+	•	computes SVGD-style repulsive gradient
+	•	backprops from feature space to latent using vector-Jacobian trick: eval_sum = torch.sum(dino_out * grad_phi.detach())
+		deps_dx_backprop = torch.autograd.grad(eval_sum, latent_pred_t)[0]
+	•	normalizes by kernel sum

+⚠️ Important fix:
+RLSD code uses h = median(dist)^2 / log(N-1).
+This breaks for N=2 (log(1)=0) which is our project's Exp3 setting.
+We will use a safe denominator: log(N) (or max(log(N), eps)) so that Exp3 (2 particles) works.

+Deliverables / Tasks

+Task 1: Identify integration points in LatentDAPS (target repo)

+Find where:
+	•	multiple particles are represented as a batch (num_samples already exists)
+	•	sampler loop produces the latent state zt (or equivalent) each step
+	•	pfode (DiffusionPFODE) is called for derivative or stepping

+We need:
+	1. A function to compute repulsion given current latent batch.
+	2. Store repulsion in pfode (or scheduler) object so derivative() can access it.
+	3. Add repulsion to score in DiffusionPFODE.derivative() before it’s used in drift.

+Task 2: Port RLSD repulsion computation into target repo

+Implement something like:

+repulsion = compute_repulsion(latents, sigma_t)

+	•	Use RLSD’s DINO-based feature space repulsion.
+	•	Use decode_latents(latents) from target repo (or equivalent) to get images.
+	•	Use DINO-ViT model (frozen, eval mode).
+	•	Ensure gradients flow back to latent: need latent.requires_grad_(True) in repulsion-on steps.
+	•	Use vector-Jacobian trick like RLSD (avoid second-order).
+	•	Bandwidth: median(dist)^2 / max(log(N), eps)
+	•	compute pairwise distances
+	•	h = median(dist)**2 / max(log(N), eps)  ✅ (fix N=2)
+	•	Normalize by kernel sum similarly.

+Task 3: Add config options (minimal)

+Expose in config / args:
+	•	repulsion_scale (float, default 0.0)
+	•	sigma_break or repulsion_sigma_break (float or step index)
+	•	optional repulsion_schedule (linear default)

+Repulsion behavior:
+	•	If repulsion_scale == 0, it must exactly reproduce DAPS baseline (independent chains).
+	•	If on, only apply when sigma > sigma_break.

+Task 4: Ensure correct grad toggling and memory safety
+	•	Only enable autograd for repulsion steps.
+	•	DINO parameters must have requires_grad=False, but input must require grad.
+	•	DINO input should be resized to 224 (if RLSD does).
+Use same preprocessing as RLSD repo.
+But be aware that the input images' resolutions are different; DAPS handles 256x256 while RLSD handles 512x512 and latent resolution may be different across two repos.
+Adjust accordingly and tell me what you did.
+Ask me if any uncertainty.
+Place debugging code if needed and tell me that there are debugging code I have to check the outputs.

+Task 5: Logging for sanity (Exp1/3)

+Add to metrics/logging:
+	•	mean pairwise DINO feature distance per step
+	•	whether repulsion was on/off
+	•	optionally norm of repulsion gradient
+	•	time per repulsion computation
+Be aware of the bugs resulting from new logging terms.

+This is crucial to verify repulsion is actually acting.

+Task 6: Provide a minimal test run plan - note that each sanity test may take 15+ minutes.
+	•	run 1 image sanity with 4 particles, repulsion on; check:
+	•	pairwise distance increases early
+	•	later decreases/stabilizes when repulsion off/decayed
+	•	no NaNs
+	•	run 1 image sanity with 2 particles; ensure no crash (bandwidth fix works).

+Implementation guidance (preferred architecture)

+Do NOT wrap/modify model.score() logic deeply.
+Keep responsibilities separated:
+	•	sampler computes repulsion and sets it on pfode each step: pfode.set_repulsion(repulsion, scale=alpha_sigma)
+	•	pfode’s derivative() adds it: score = score + self.repulsion_scale * self.repulsion
+구조:
+	•	sampler: “언제/얼마나 repulsion”
+	•	model: “순수 denoising”
+	•	pfode: “ODE drift 계산”

+This allows easy on/off scheduling and debugging.

+Output requirements
+	•	Make a clean PR-style change:
+	•	new module file for repulsion (e.g., repulsion.py)
+	•	minimal changes in sampler loop and pfode derivative
+	•	config updated, especially for exp1/3 sh commands file! and other files too; turn off repulsion option for baseline exp0.
+	•	Summarize:
+	•	files changed
+	•	key design decisions
+	•	how to run Exp1/Exp3
+	•	any assumptions or TODOs

+Please proceed by:
+	1.	scanning target repo to find exact insertion points and existing decoding utilities
+	2.	mapping RLSD code dependencies (DINO loading, preprocessing, additionally required env setting: pip requirements, download sh, etc.)
+	3.	implementing and testing quickly with 1-image run (if any additional installation or download is needed, do so, and document it inside DAPS requirements and download scripts)
+	4.	report back with patch summary and instructions.